filakhtov/gentoo-use-docs/sys-libs/libblockdev.md

 This flag should be enabled if there is a need to deal with LVM devices.

 ### test
 Pass the `--enable-tests` option to the configure script.
-Execute the `make check` command after the main build is completed to run a test suite provided with the source code.
+Execute the `make test` command after the main build is completed to run a test suite provided with the source code.
 This will extend a build time.

 This flag should normally be disabled, it is mainly used by the Gentoo team, testers and developers.